Back

 Once funded, trading gains are shared between the trader and the prop firm, typically with the trader receiving a larger portion through an agreed profit split.
 This split is a key incentive for traders to perform well, as the firm’s success depends largely on the performance of its funded traders.

-They provide advanced trading platforms, educational resources, and risk management protocols, all aimed at giving traders the best conditions to thrive.
+Given this dependency, prop firms work to create an environment that supports consistent and successful trading.
+They provide advanced trading platforms, training resources, and risk management protocols, all aimed at giving traders the best conditions to thrive.
 The prop firm’s profitability is closely tied to how well its traders perform, so fostering an ideal trading setup benefits both sides.

 FAQs